Calculation models

 5. Enter a name for the output variable.
 This variable can be used in other steps, such as the report step, to bring the new calculated value into the corresponding step.

-Variable naming best practice: Don't use math functions such as "-" or "*" in variable names.
-Otherwise, they will be more difficult to use when you use Power Fx.
+Variable naming best practice: Don't use math functions such as "-" or "*" in variable names because they're more difficult to use in Power Fx.

 Edit a calculation model